 CASCADE ENGINEERING, INC.

-Knot Square Design, LLC will soon be in collaboration with Cascade Engineering, Inc. on many, if not most of its projects.
-Dmitri is currently seeking reciprocity to Montana as he once had with my company when I was based out of Arizona.
+Knot Square Design, LLC in collaboration with Cascade Engineering, Inc. on many, if not most of its projects, now serves Montana, Oregon and Washington.

 Dmitri Wright, PE is the CEO of Cascade Engineering.
 I met Dmitri in 1990 when attended the Architecture B Program at Arizona State University, a combined degree in architecture and structural engineering.
 During the 5 years we were there, no other students took this difficult program and to this day I have only met one other professional that had.
 We then worked back to back in an office for Ali Homsi, PE and Bruce H. Middleswart, PE in Phoenix, AZ prior to starting our independent companies.

 While Dmitri made the decision to focus almost exclusively on structural engineering I went the path of utilizing both, but with a main focus on design.
 We have developed our drafting standards together and continued to collaborate over the years.
 At times he needed some assistance with getting designs drawn up and I needed help getting calculations for structural members.